cs161-staff/textbook/crypto/intro.md

 The second phase of cryptography, the "mechanical era," was the result of a German project to create a mechanical device for encrypting messages in an unbreakable code.
-The resulting _Enigma_ machine was a remarkable engineering feat.
+The resulting _Enigma_ machine was a remarkable feat of engineering.
 Even more remarkable was the massive British effort during World War II to break the code.
 The British success in breaking the Enigma code helped influence the course of the war, shortening it by about a year, according to most experts.
 There were three important factors in the breaking of the Enigma code.
 First,